 An FAQ details how to enable Apple AirPlay with DisplayLink display for extend or mirror mode.

-DisplayLink driver v4.3 released today is also applicable to Mac OS X 10.12 and other macOS 10.13 versions.
+DisplayLink driver v4.3.1 is applicable to Mac OS X 10.12 and macOS 10.13.

 We thank you for your extended patience, we continue to value your feedback and support.